 Determine Strategic Directions: Using the information gathered from the above efforts, library leaders will determine strategic directions and publish a draft plan for feedback from city officials and other library stakeholders.

 The strategic plan timeline and approach was approved by the Board of Trustees at meetings held in January and February, 2019.
+Updates about the process and timeline have been provided at subsequent Board of Trustees meetings, detailed in meeting minutes.

 For more information about the strategic planning process, Contact Us.